Doist/send-review-reminder-action/README.md

 # Send Review Reminder Action

-This action checks all opened pull requests review request.
+This action checks all opened pull requests in a repository to find those that are expecting a review they haven't received in the specified timeframe.

-If a pull request has a pending review request and the specified review time has passed, the action sends a reminder message on twist.com.
+Any PRs found that have been waiting too long will have a reminder sent to a Twist thread on their behalf.

 ## Usage: